swapnil-pando/url-shortener/README.md

 Also a retry mechanism is implemented to check if a shortened url already exists in db, before inserting a shortened url.
 The retry count is set-up to 10.

 ## Test Result

+One can run test/url-shorten.js file to see the working of shortener

 Repeats in a run of 1000000 are 99 with repeat percentage of 0.009899999999999999 Repeats in a run of 8500000 are 8416 with repeat percentage of 0.09901176470588235 Repeats in a run of 10000000 are 11725 with repeat percentage of 0.11725